-The Company's share in the losses or net income subsequent to the acquisition of its joint ventures is recognized in the income statement, and its share in movements of equity reserves, including other comprehensive income, subsequent to the acquisition is recorded as reserves.
+The Company's share in the losses or profits subsequent to the acquisition of its joint ventures is recognized in the statement of income, and its share in movements of equity reserves, including other comprehensive income, subsequent to the acquisition is recorded as reserves.
 Accumulated movements subsequent to the acquisition are recorded against the carrying amount of the investment.
-When the CSAV Group's share of the losses of a joint venture is equal to or greater than its ownership interest in that associate, including any other uninsured receivable, the Company does not recognize additional losses, unless it has incurred obligations that exceed the invested capital.
+When the CSAV Group's share of the losses of a joint venture is equal to or higher than its ownership interest in that associate, including any other unsecured receivable, the Company does not recognize additional losses, unless it has incurred obligations that exceed the capital invested.